 Prior to Rubrik, our backup software required re-hydration on the primary storage due to performance issues.
-I had to reserve x-amount of space on our production storage for holding that data in case restoration was needed.
+I had to reserve an x-amount of space on our production storage for holding that data in case restoration was needed.
 Recovering a VM took up to an hour.

 How has Rubrik helped you overcome your challenges?

 The biggest relief has been the time to recover.
 If faced with another application outage, I have the confidence to get the VM up and running in a matter of minutes without re-hydrating on a separate stack because of performance worries.
 Every minute counts at Castilleja since any downtime limits the ability of our faculty to deliver precious instructional lessons to our students.

 The ability to instantly mount backups on Rubrik allows us to stage upgrades before we roll out to production, helping us avoid application outages.
 The sandboxing capabilities are intuitive and easy-to-use.
 For the first time, we’re able to re-purpose our backup data for use cases beyond recovery.

 What TCO improvements with Rubrik have you seen?